seung-lab/igneous/README.md

 "rois": [ [ xstart, ystart, zstart, xend, yend, zend ], ... ]
 ```

-In order to use this function, which performs all computation in one step and does not require using task queues.
-This function can be memory intensive if the volume is large and not sufficiently downsampled.
+The below function performs all computation in one step and does not require using task queues.
+It can be memory intensive if the volume is large and not sufficiently downsampled.
 The lowest resolution downsample available will be used, and possibly downsampled further in memory before being analyzed.

 ```python
 tc.compute_rois(